Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 101: A sript that lists all the files with a .gif extension in the current directory and all its sub-directories.

+102: A script that decodes acrostics that use the first letter of each line.